-We recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
+School recognise that most privately fostered children remain safe and well but are aware that safeguarding concerns have been raised in some cases.
 Therefore, all staff are alert to possible safeguarding issues, including the possibility that the child has been trafficked into the country.

 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify children's services as soon as possible.
-However, when a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this with the DSL and the DSL will notify the Local Authority Safeguarding Hub of the circumstances.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this will the DSL and the DSL will notify I-ART of the circumstances.